When you pick up one end of the stick, you also pick up the consequences of the other end.

 - Improve relationships between fellow students and also adults.

-Why does this role appeal to Brent?
+Why did this role appeal to Brent?

 An interest that originated when with his wife Claire, they started, owned, and operated a primary aged childcare business called ‘Outaskool Teenz.’